 Stirling Highland Hotel is transformed into a whisky lover’s paradise during the Stirling Whisky Festival, featuring top distillers from all over Scotland.
-You can opt for a ticket which also allows entry to a whisky masterclass where you will have the chance to try special and rare malts and go on an educational whisky journey.
+You can opt for a ticket which also allows entry to a whisky masterclass where you will have the chance to try special and rare malts and go on a remarkable whisky journey.

 World Whisky Day

 Raise a glass to Scotland’s national drink on World Whisky Day.
-You could attend an associated whisky-themed event, such as the combined history tour with whisky tasting by Mercat Tours held in Edinburgh’s ancient Blair Street underground vaults, or why not head to your favourite whisky bar or plan a visit to a distillery?
+All you need is a bottle of whisky and some friends.
+Though you could opt to attend an associated whisky-themed event, such as the combined history tour with whisky tasting by Mercat Tours held in Edinburgh’s ancient Blair Street underground vaults.
+Or why not head to your favourite whisky bar or plan a visit to a distillery?